Memory that learns what works. So you can do more of it.

 Before You Prompt

 Context injected automatically.
-Claude Code uses hooks, OpenCode uses a plugin — same result.
-Your AI sees what worked before.
+Claude Code uses hooks.
+OpenCode uses a plugin.
+Same result either way: your AI sees what worked before.

 After Each Response

-The exchange is captured and scoring is enforced — not optional.
-Both Claude Code hooks and OpenCode plugin handle this automatically.
+The exchange is captured and scoring is enforced, not optional.
+Both Claude Code hooks and the OpenCode plugin handle this automatically.

 Memory Tools via MCP